TristanGrayCC/azure-web/readme.md

 ## Getting Started

-1. Clone or download this repository
+1. Fork and clone this repository
-1. Open `src/CTS Web App.sln` in Visual Studio 2017
+1. Open `src\CTS Web App.sln` in Visual Studio 2017
 1. Restore NuGet packages
 1. Build the solution and press `F5` to debug and validate it works

 ## Goal

 Build a CI/CD pipeline that will build, test and deploy the application in a safe and repeatable way.
-The pipleline should:
+The pipeline should:

 - Be triggered by source control
 - Execute all included unit tests